What is lung cancer?

 How is lung cancer diagnosed?

-- Blood tests may show an infection or be used to get information about your overall health.
+- Blood tests may show an infection.

 - A biopsy is a sample of lung tissue usually collected during a bronchoscopy.
 The sample will be sent to a lab and checked for abnormal cells.